 STYLE TIP >> The key to styling cropped jeans is to make sure your proportions are in balance.
 I like to wear a slightly shorter shirt than I do with full-length jeans, or I do a front-tuck to shorten the top.
 Heels look best, but flats can work too for a more casual look.

 These mid-wash cropped jeans are super flattering and very comfortable, but they run small.
 For size reference, I have the 30, so I recommend sizing UP one full size from your normal.
 They have a little bit of give to them, but they don’t bag out at all.

 I got these jeans on sale, but they’re still spendy, so I like to link to this Loft pair as a more budget-friendly option.
 I’ve tried the Loft pair, and they’re really cute on, but they do stretch out some with wear so I recommend sizing down.

 These shoes were a recent splurge.
 I had my eye on them ever since they debuted earlier this spring, but I didn’t want to pay full price.
 I watched them go through a few different promotions, but when the price finally dropped under $200 at Bloomingdale’s and I saw my size, I snatched them right up.

-I wasn’t sure I’d wear blue sandals enough to warrant the price tag, but I also know how well this brand holds up and how well they fit me, and I have sooo many neutral sandals that I decided it would be a good idea to add a blue pair to my closet.
+I wasn’t sure I’d wear blue sandals enough to warrant the price tag, but I also know how well Stuart Weitzman shoes hold up and how well they fit me, and I have sooo many neutral sandals that I decided it would be a good idea to add a blue pair to my closet.